 1. Emperor Penguins

-If you’ve ever watched March of the Penguins, you have some idea of what being a penguin parent entails (it’s really, really hard).
-Both Emperor moms and dads put in a lot of work when it comes to raising their young: After laying their eggs, Emperor moms immediately leave their mates to watch the eggs for up to eight weeks, and they may return after their chick has hatched.
-At that time, they take over the brooding, while their mates go out for food, a process that repeats for nearly two months.
+Both Emperor moms and dads put in a lot of work when it comes to raising their young: After laying their eggs, Emperor moms immediately leave their mates to watch the eggs for up to nine weeks so they can hunt; it can take so long that sometimes they don’t return until after the chick has hatched.
+At that time, they take over the brooding, while their mates go out for food.
+Eventually, both parents will go out to hunt while the chick stays behind in a group of chicks called a crèche.
+Once the chicks are five months old, they’re on their own.

-Elephant moms are pregnant for a significant amount of time—22 hefty months—only to then give birth to gigantic babies (elephant calves clock in around 200 pounds!).
+Elephant moms are pregnant for a significant amount of time—22 months—and give birth to gigantic babies (elephant calves clock in around 200 pounds!).
 And that’s just the beginning of elephant parenting.

-Baby elephants are born big, but they are also born blind, and they rely on both their trunks and their moms to get around.
-After they get with the program, baby elephants live in an extremely mom-centric environment—elephants form a matriarchal society where just about every female takes part in raising the little ones.
-Elephant babies rely on their mothers for support and nutrition for up to two years, during which they are also taught to forage, collect water, and protect themselves.
+Baby elephants can’t see well at first, so they’re heavily reliant on their mothers and stick close to them for the first few months of their lives.
+Elephants form a matriarchal society where just about every female takes part in raising the little ones.
+Elephant babies rely on their mothers for support and nutrition for up to two years, during which they are also taught to forage, collect water, and protect themselves—but they continue to be reliant on their mothers for years.

 4. Harp Seal